 If no pulses are received by the UDR for five minutes, a no count failure is detected.
 A no count alarm usually indicates a failure in the detector or UDR detector high voltage supply.
 The UDR display, however, may read zero for five minutes or more without a low signal fail alarm.
-This is because the preamplifier is reporting a non-zero dose rate that is below the low range value.
 The No Count failure alarm can be disabled by removing jumper JP3-4 from the UDR main board.